 Being in lockdown is not a piece of cake and many of us are experiencing strange and different phenomena during this time of seclusion.
-I thus want to just share with you that you are not alone, and many are experiencing similar reactions and emotions.
+Every single person needs a Mental Survival Guide.
+I want to just share with you that you are not alone, and many are experiencing similar reactions and emotions.
 These include:

 • Detachment from others

 • Deteriorating work performance (if you are working)

 “It is not the strongest of the species that survive, nor the most intelligent, but the ones most responsive to change.” – C. Darwin

 These feelings and the extended confinement can lead to future Post Traumatic Stress Syndrome or Disorder, commonly known as PTSD.